spotty-java/spotty/README.md

 ```

 ## Server settings
-To start server on custom port:
+To start the server on a custom port:
 ```java
 int port = ...;
 final Spotty spotty = new Spotty(port);